 No cures exist for most types of dementia.
 However, some treatments can improve how you carry out your daily activities and your quality of life.

 A risk factor for a health problem is something that increases the likelihood, that you will get it.
 However, having a risk factor doesn’t mean you’ll develop the problem.
 Risk factors for dementia include:

 - Age: the older you are the more likely you are to have dementia.

 - Serious head injury

-Visit the Prevention section to get easy-to-follow information about living a heart-healthy lifestyle.
+Many of these risk factors are the same as those that relate to heart disease.
+Visit the Prevention section to get easy-to-follow information about living a heart healthy lifestyle.

-Mild cognitive impairment (MCI) is a condition where people have problems with memory, language, and other mental abilities.
-These are noticeable and show up on medical tests, but don’t necessarily interfere with a person’s daily life.
-For that reason, MCI isn’t considered a form of dementia.
-People diagnosed with MCI run an increased risk of developing dementia, but they don’t always.
+Mild cognitive impairment is a condition where people have problems with memory, language, planning, and other mental abilities.
+These problems are noticeable and show up on medical tests.
+However, they, don’t disrupt a person’s daily life.
+So, mild cognitive impairment isn’t considered a form of dementia.
+However, people with this problem have a higher risk of developing dementia.